NMRExchangeFormat/NEF/specification/Overview.md

     put in empty molecular descriptions.

     Programs must faithfully read and (re-)export the information they use.
-    Information that is not used should be kept and re-exported if possible but may be omitted.
+    Information that is not used may be omitted; it is preferable to keep and re-export it, but not if this makes the exported file inconsistent or the data are incorrectly reproduced.
-    Programs should not re-export incorrect values for information they do not use (e.g. truncated residue names, partial sequences, ...)

   6. Field values and data types
     1. Unlike NMR-STAR, the dollar sign ('$') is *not* used as a prefix to